-In order to ensure that tap water is safe to drink, EPA and the Tennessee Department of Environment and Conservation prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+To ensure that tap water is safe to drink, EPA and the Tennessee Department of Environment and Conservation set regulations which limit the amount of certain contaminants in water provided by public water systems.
+FDA regulations determine limits for contaminants in bottled water which must provide the same protection for public health.